 - Allow cake to cool completely (about 1 ½ hours) then cover with foil and refrigerate 4 hours or overnight.

 - If making the coconut cream whipped topping, you'll need to chill the can overnight, along with the cake.
-Ingredients inclue 11.6 ounce can coconut sweetened condensed milk, powdered sugar and ONE-HALF TEASPOON vanilla extract.
+Other ingredients include powdered sugar and vanilla extract.

-- Whipped topping: See below for notes on non dairy whipped topping.
+- Whipped topping: See below for notes on where to find the recipe for the non dairy whipped topping.

 Note: If there is a video, it will not display while there is an adblocker.